 A bike jersey of Lycra® spandex or other form–fitting material reduces drag when you ride.
-Many brands also offer cycling jerseys that look and feel very much like regular tops but include a few strategically placed pockets and zippers.
 Their technical fabrics enhance performance by wicking away sweat to keep you drier.

 Additional features for winter riding:

-These are distinguished from street clothing primarily by 1) added stretch for full freedom of movement, and 2) a padded crotch liner to reduce friction and wick moisture.
-If possible, try several on to determine what style best fits your anatomy and your typical seat position while riding.
+These differ from street shorts primarily by 1) added stretch for full freedom of movement, and 2) a padded crotch liner to reduce friction and wick moisture.
+If possible, try several on to determine what padding style best fits your anatomy.

 Road-bike short features:

 Tip: All of the bike-short padding in the world will not make up for an uncomfortable or poorly adjusted bike seat.
-See the REI Expert Advice article on bike saddles for more information.
+See the REI Expert Advice article, Bike Saddles: How to Choose for more information.